AC MOTOR WINDING

-Electric motors are relatively simple mechanical devices, but rewinding the coils on a DC motor is a precise task that should only be undertaken by those who with experience in mechanical or electrical repair.
+Electric motors are relatively simple mechanical devices, but rewinding the coils on a motor is a precise task that should only be undertaken by those who with experience in mechanical or electrical repair.
 A mistake or poorly-performed rewind job will result in a motor that doesn’t work.
-At that point, your only options are to buy a new motor or to take it to a professional shop for repair.
 Given the variety of motors and types of windings, this can only be a general article on rewinding.
 If you don’t understand the terminology, you shouldn’t be rewinding a motor; once you start removing the original coils, there’s no going back.

 - Clean your work surface to make sure it’s free of dirt and dust.